learn-co-curriculum/hs-advanced-web-design-teachers-guide-html5/README.md

 + We’re going to spend the rest of the day practicing this with a calculator input lab and a task lister lab.

-<a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-html5' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-html5' title='SWABATs'>SWABATs</a> on Learn.co and start learning to code for free.</p>